stirling-research-group/git-tutorial/README.md

     - [Rename Branch](#rename-branch)
     - [Change Branch in Working Directory (checkout)](#change-branch-in-working-directory)
     - [Merge Branch into Parent Branch](#merge-branch-into-parent-branch)

+## Disclaimer
+**This is just a quick overview of common ways of using git.
+There is a ton of stuff this doesn't cover.
+If you need more than this the web will likely have answers.**

 ## Do ahead of time
 - Have the lab slack open for sharing link
 - Have a GitHub account with SSH Setup